01-edu/public/subjects/0-shell/job-control/audit.md

 [2]+  Stopped                 sleep 50000
 ```

-###### Can you confirm that the program brings the background job to the foreground and after you press `"Ctrl + Z"` the process stops like the example above?
+###### Can you confirm that the program brings the background job to the foreground and after you press `"Ctrl + Z"` the process stops like in the example above?

 ##### Try to run the command `"bg"`.